-With a frank, witty style, fashion journalist Lisa Armstrong was tapped to replace renowned fashion editor Hilary Alexander as head of The Daily Telegraph’s print and digital fashion team in 2011.
-Formerly fashion editor of The Times, Armstrong is a career journalist, having started as a fashion writer for Elle UK and British Vogue, where she eventually became fashion features editor.
-She has also written for British Vogue, American Harper’s Bazaar, The Sunday Times and The Financial Times, and has also authored four books.
+With her frank, witty style, fashion journalist Lisa Armstrong was tapped to replace renowned fashion editor Hilary Alexander as head of The Daily Telegraph’s print and digital fashion team in 2011.
+Formerly fashion editor of The Times, Armstrong started out as a fashion writer for Elle UK and British Vogue, where she eventually became fashion features editor.
+She has also written for British Vogue, American Harper’s Bazaar, The Sunday Times and The Financial Times, and authored four books.

 “Where I grew up in Dorset, in the Seventies, fashion didn't really exist.
-No one had style signatures, personal or otherwise, and the only entitled hair was the stuff billowing out of the local farmer's nostrils,” she humourously wrote in her introductory article for The Telegraph 2011.
-She earned a degree from Bristol University and was awarded an honorary degree from the University of Arts London.
+No one had style signatures, personal or otherwise, and the only entitled hair was the stuff billowing out of the local farmer's nostrils,” she humorously wrote in her introductory article for The Telegraph 2011.